jordibonet-lambdaclass/wasm-game-of-life/README.md

 npm install -g wasm-pack
 ```

+Finally, you must have [NodeJS](https://nodejs.org/en/download) installed.

 ## Generate web server code

-Generate WASM:
+Generate the WebAssembly binary running this command:
 ```sh
 wasm-pack build
 ```
-This will generate a `pkg` directory.
+This will create a `pkg` directory.

-Generate NodeJS app:
+Initialize the NodeJS application:
 ```sh
 npm init wasm-app web
 ```
 This will generate a `web` directory.

-Move the `pkg` directory into `web` directory, remove the `pkg` directory and remove `.gitignore`:
+Move the `pkg` directory into `web` directory.
 ```sh
 cp -rf pkg web && rm -r pkg && rm web/pkg/.gitignore
 ```
+Also we removed the `pkg` directory and the `.gitignore` file (for deployment).

 ## Run the web server

+You can start the NodeJS server using the following commands:
 ```sh
 cd web
 npm cache clean -f